The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 &nbsp;

 That is a large graphic, but a majority of it is just to show every possible opener because of Redraw.
-Reminder, you are aiming for a two-Seal Astrodyne, and as many melee cars as possible.
+Reminder, you are aiming for a two-Seal Astrodyne, and as many melee cards as possible.

 If you would like to see a general priority list for which jobs to card, there is one provided in the #ast_resources section of [The Balance](https://www.discord.gg/thebalanceffxiv).
 Once we have a proper graphic constructed to represent this, you will also find this graphic here.